 In the start I held all the ideas in one file, but about half a year later the file was 78 KByte (all text, no pictures counted!) and I divided it into many different files, one for each album.
 During the Christmas 1996 I had to split up some of the albums into individual files, one for each song… Where this will end I do not know…

-What has happend since is that the site moved from www.dtek.chalmers.se to my ISP’s web space, hem.bredband.net, January/February 2003 and during 2003 and 2004 some layout maintenance has been performed (mostly the introduction of CSS for style handling).
-The contribution rules are still a working document, from time to time I receives flames that declare the rules stupid and impossible to understand, and I try to rewrite them once or twice a year to make them more simple.
+What has happened since is that the site moved from my student account at the university (www.dtek.chalmers.se) to my ISP’s web space, hem.bredband.net, January/February 2003 and during 2003 and 2004 some layout maintenance has been performed (mostly the introduction of CSS for style handling).
+The contribution rules are still a working document, from time to time I receives flames that declare the rules stupid and impossible to understand, and I tried to rewrite them once or twice a year to make them more simple.

 But say the happiness that lasts… I had been thinking on making a number of enhancements to my entire site that all required scripting capabilities at the server side, and since my ISP had none of that, I had to take my site somewhere else.
-At the end of September 2007 did I buy myself some webhotel space and registered a domain, muorji.se and the migrations started at once.
-One of the major benefits of this was that I could move the U2MoL Golb over to a real blog, and rename it to the U2MoLog, the U2MoL (B)Log.
-Not that I had any comments about the Golb, I don’t expect any comments on the U2MoLog either, but now it’s possible to comment.
+At the end of September 2007 did I buy myself some web hotel space and registered a domain, muorji.se and the migrations started at once.

 The most funny, and at the same time confusing, misunderstanding is that I write all the entries.
 That is plain wrong.
 Historically have I only written about ten per cent of the texts.